AndyStudio/pyCCUS-public/HPC_Sherlock/README_Sherlock.md

 - `-p serc` means you are using the partition of serc for submission of the job.
 - Expected to see the job submitted to the queue or running immediately if we have enough resources.

-Now, you successfully queue for your first CMG job on Stanford Sherlock.
+Now, you are successfully in the queue for your first CMG job on Stanford Sherlock.
 Congratulations!

 What next?